maxpeng/cmWalk/readme.md

 - **ignoredFiles** - A list of ignored files.

-   To exclude a file for `cmake` build system:
+   An example of excluding a file from `cmake` build system:

    ```json
    {